lmarelli/sampling/README.md

 ### Simple Random Sampling

+Consider a deck of playing cards as your population.
+If you want to select a few cards randomly, you might shuffle the deck and draw cards without looking.
+The randomness in the drawing process ensures that each card has an equal chance of being selected.

 Simple random sampling is a basic sampling method where every individual or element in the population has an equal chance of being included in the sample.
 The selection of each unit is independent of the selection of other units, and each possible sample has an equal probability of being chosen.

 1. Homogeneous Population: